Woolly mammoth: Adaptations to cold

 The woolly mammoth was probably the most specialised member of the family Elephantidae.
-In addition to their fur, they had lipopexia (fat storage) in their neck and withers, for times when food availability was insufficient during winter, and their first three molars grew more quickly than in the calves of modern elephants.
-The expansion identified on the trunk of "Yuka" and other specimens was suggested to function as a "fur mitten"; the trunk tip was not covered in fur, but was used for foraging during winter, and could have been heated by curling it into the expansion.
+In addition to their fur, they had lipoplexes (fat storage) in their neck and withers for times when food availability was insufficient during winter, and their first three molars grew more quickly than in the calves of modern elephants.
+The expansion identified on the trunk of "Yuka" and other specimens was suggested to function as a "fur mitten"; the trunk tip was not covered in fur but was used for foraging during winter and could have been heated by curling it into the expansion.
 The expansion could be used to melt snow if a shortage of water to drink existed, as melting it directly inside the mouth could disturb the thermal balance of the animal.
 As in reindeer and musk oxen, the haemoglobin of the woolly mammoth was adapted to the cold, with three mutations to improve oxygen delivery around the body and prevent freezing.
 This feature may have helped the mammoths to live at high latitudes.

 In a 2015 study, high-quality genome sequences from three Asian elephants and two woolly mammoths were compared.
 About 1.4 million DNA nucleotide differences were found between mammoths and elephants, which affect the sequence of more than 1,600 proteins.
-Differences were noted in genes for a number of aspects of physiology and biology that would be relevant to Arctic survival, including development of skin and hair, storage and metabolism of adipose tissue, and perceiving temperature.
+Differences were noted in genes for a number of aspects of physiology and biology that would be relevant to Arctic survival, including the development of skin and hair, storage and metabolism of adipose tissue, and perceiving temperature.
 Genes related to both sensing temperature and transmitting that sensation to the brain were altered.
-One of the heat-sensing genes encodes a protein, TRPV3, found in skin, which affects hair growth.
+One of the heat-sensing genes encodes a protein, TRPV3, found in the skin, which affects hair growth.
 When inserted into human cells, the mammoth's version of the protein was found to be less sensitive to heat than the elephant's.
-This is consistent with a previous observation that mice lacking active TRPV3 are likely to spend more time in cooler cage locations than wild-type mice, and have wavier hair.
-Several alterations in circadian clock genes were found, perhaps needed to cope with the extreme polar variation in length of daylight.
+This is consistent with a previous observation that mice lacking active TRPV3 are likely to spend more time in cooler cage locations than wild-type mice and have wavier hair.
+Several alterations in circadian clock genes were found, perhaps needed to cope with the extreme polar variation in the length of daylight.
 Similar mutations are known in other Arctic mammals, such as reindeer.

-A 2019 study of the woolly mammoth mitogenome suggest that these had metabolic adaptations related to extreme environments.
+A 2019 study of the woolly mammoth mitogenome suggests that these had metabolic adaptations related to extreme environments.
+A genetic study from 2023 found that the woolly mammoth had already acquired a broad range of genes associated with the development of skin and hair, fat storage, metabolism, and the immune system by the time the species appeared and that these continued to evolve within the last 700,000 years, including a gene that resulted in mammoths of the Late Quaternary having small ears.